We’ll discuss cleaning your house’s hot and cold water lines here. This guide’s tips will help you carry out routine maintenance.

 When all else fails, pipe replacement should be considered.
 It’s important to note that the cleaning methods discussed aren’t guaranteed to yield desired results.

-These are ways to clean water lines in a house.
+We have discussed ways to clean water lines in a house.

 We’ve discussed common reasons for sediment formation in water lines, knowing when to act, and when to call for professional help.